twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-chap02%zh.rst

 ..
 [TSFn02-18] 〔古漢譯註02-18〕　`《法句譬喻經》，卷第一 <http://www.cbeta.org/result/normal/T04/0211_001.htm>`__，放逸品第十，T04n0211_p0584a24(00)

 ..
 [NāradaFn02-01]  (Ven.
-Nārada 02-01) Appamàda, literally, means non-infatuation i.e., ever-present mindfulness, watchfulness or earnestness in doing good.
-The ethical essence of Buddhism may be summed up by this word - appamàda.
-The last words of the Buddha were - appamàdena sampàdetha - strive on with diligence.
+Nārada 02-01) Appamāda, literally, means non-infatuation i.e., ever-present mindfulness, watchfulness or earnestness in doing good.
+The ethical essence of Buddhism may be summed up by this word - appamāda.
+The last words of the Buddha were - appamādena sampādetha - strive on with diligence.

 ..
 [NāradaFn02-02]  (Ven.
-Nārada 02-02) Amata - Nibbàna, the ultimate goal of Buddhists.
-As this positive term clearly indicates, Nibbàna is not annihilation or a state of nothingness as some are apt to believe.
+Nārada 02-02) Amata - Nibbāna, the ultimate goal of Buddhists.
+As this positive term clearly indicates, Nibbāna is not annihilation or a state of nothingness as some are apt to believe.
 It is the permanent, immortal, supramundane state which cannot be expressed by mundane terms.

 ..
 [NāradaFn02-03]  (Ven.
 Nārada 02-03) This should not be understood to mean that they are immortal.
 No being is immortal, not even Buddhas or Arahants.
-The idea implied herein is that the heedful, who realize Nibbàna are not reborn, and so do not die.
+The idea implied herein is that the heedful, who realize Nibbāna are not reborn, and so do not die.
 The heedless are regarded as dead because they are not intent on doing good, and are subject to repeated births and deaths.

 ..
 [NāradaFn02-04]  (Ven.
 Nārada 02-04) Knowing well that there is emancipation for the heedful, but not for the heedless.

 ..
 [NāradaFn02-05]  (Ven.
 Nārada 02-05) Here Ariyas mean the pure ones like the Buddhas and Arahants.
 The realm of the Ariyas means the thirty-seven factors of Enlightenment (Bodhipakkhiyadhamma) and the nine supramundane states.
 See notes on v.44 and v.115.

 ..
 [NāradaFn02-06]  (Ven.
-Nārada 02-06) Here meditation includes both concentration (samatha) and contemplation or insight (vipassanà).
+Nārada 02-06) Here meditation includes both concentration (samatha) and contemplation or insight (vipassanā).

 ..
 [NāradaFn02-07]  (Ven.
-Nārada 02-07) Yogakkhema - free from the four bonds of sense-desires (kàma), craving for existence (bhava), false views (diññhi), and ignorance (avijjà).
+Nārada 02-07) Yogakkhema - free from the four bonds of sense-desires (kāma), craving for existence (bhava), false views (diññhi), and ignorance (avijjā).

 ..
 [NāradaFn02-08]  (Ven.
-Nārada 02-08) Nibbàna = ni + vàna, lit., departure from craving.
+Nārada 02-08) Nibbāna = ni + vāna, lit., departure from craving.
 It is a supramundane state that can be attained in this life itself.
 It is also explained as extinction of passions, but not a state of nothingness.
 It is an eternal blissful state of relief that results from the complete eradication of the passions.

-                    Metaphysically Nibbàna is the extinction of suffering; psychologically it is the elimination of egoism; ethically it is the eradication of lust, hatred and ignorance.
+                    Metaphysically Nibbāna is the extinction of suffering; psychologically it is the elimination of egoism; ethically it is the eradication of lust, hatred and ignorance.

 ..
 [NāradaFn02-09]  (Ven.
 Nārada 02-09) An island situated on a higher level cannot be flooded although the surrounding low-lying land may be inundated.
 Such an island becomes a refuge to all.
-In the same way the wise man who develops insight should make an island of himself by attaining Arahantship so that he may not be drowned by the four floods of sense-desires (kàma) false beliefs (ditthi), craving for existence (bhava) and ignorance (avijjà).
+In the same way the wise man who develops insight should make an island of himself by attaining Arahantship so that he may not be drowned by the four floods of sense-desires (kāma) false beliefs (ditthi), craving for existence (bhava) and ignorance (avijjā).

 ..
 [NāradaFn02-10]  (Ven.
 Nārada 02-10) The sorrowless Arahants look compassionately with their Divine Eye upon the ignorant folk, who, being subject to repeated births, are not free from sorrow.

 ..
 [NāradaFn02-11]  (Ven.
-Nārada 02-11) Maghavà is synonymous with Sakka, king of the gods.
-The Maghamànavaka Jataka relates that in the remote past a public-spirited person who had spent his whole lifetime in welfare work with the cooperation of his friends, was born as Sakka as the result of his good actions.
+Nārada 02-11) Maghavā is synonymous with Sakka, king of the gods.
+The Maghamānavaka Jataka relates that in the remote past a public-spirited person who had spent his whole lifetime in welfare work with the cooperation of his friends, was born as Sakka as the result of his good actions.

 ..
 [NāradaFn02-12]  (Ven.
 Nārada 02-12) Devas. lit., sporting or shining ones, are a class of beings with subtle physical bodies invisible to the naked eye.
 They live in the celestial planes.
 There are also earth-bound deities.

 ..
 [NāradaFn02-13]  (Ven.
 Nārada 02-13) A fully ordained disciple of the Buddha is called a Bhikkhu.
 "Mendicant monk" may be suggested as the closest equivalent for "Bhikkhu".
 He is not a priest as he is no mediator between God and man.
 He has no vows for life but he is bound by his rules which he takes of his own accord.
 He leads a life of voluntary poverty and celibacy.
 If he is unable to live the Holy Life, he can discard the robe at any time.

 ..
 [NāradaFn02-14]  (Ven.
-Nārada 02-14) Sa§yojana - lit., that which yokes beings to the ocean of life.
-There are ten kinds of fetters- namely: self-illusion (sakkàyadiññhi), doubts (vicikicchà), indulgence in (wrongful) rites and ceremonies (sãlabbataparàmàsa), sense-desires (kàmaràga), hatred (pañigha), attachment to the Realms of Form (råparàga), attachment to the Formless Realms (aråparàga), conceit (màna), restlessness (uddhacca) and ignorance (avijjà).
+Nārada 02-14) Saṃyojana - lit., that which yokes beings to the ocean of life.
+There are ten kinds of fetters- namely: self-illusion (sakkāyadiññhi), doubts (vicikicchā), indulgence in (wrongful) rites and ceremonies (sīlabbataparāmāsa), sense-desires (kāmarāga), hatred (pañigha), attachment to the Realms of Form (rūparāga), attachment to the Formless Realms (arūparāga), conceit (māna), restlessness (uddhacca) and ignorance (avijjā).

-                    The first five, pertaining to This Shore (orambhàgiya) are regarded as small, the rest, pertaining to the Further Shore (uddhambhàgiya) as great.
+                    The first five, pertaining to This Shore (orambhāgiya) are regarded as small, the rest, pertaining to the Further Shore (uddhambhāgiya) as great.

-                    The first three are eradicated on attaining the first Stage of Sainthood (Sotàpatti).
+                    The first three are eradicated on attaining the first Stage of Sainthood (Sotāpatti).

-                    The second two are attenuated on attaining the second stage of Sainthood (Sakadàgàmi).
+                    The second two are attenuated on attaining the second stage of Sainthood (Sakadāgāmi).

-                    The second two are destroyed on attaining the third stage of Sainthood (Anàgàmi).
+                    The second two are destroyed on attaining the third stage of Sainthood (Anāgāmi).

                     The last five are eradicated on attaining the fourth stage of Sainthood (Arahatta).